 Considering Adding Assessments to Your Hiring Process?

-Assessments are powerful tools that increase your accuracy in selecting quality hires: those who perform, fit, and stay.
+Hiring assessments for guest and customer facing restaurant employees are powerful tools that increase your accuracy in selecting quality hires: those who perform, fit, and stay.
 To help you evaluate assessment providers, read our whitepaper, 10 Considerations for Selecting an Assessment Provider, which includes an evaluation checklist.